 - size and timing of cash flows, and - market volatility.

-If a fund's ranges are exceeded, we will rebalance its actual investment mix to ensure it is within the ranges.
-This process usually occurs within three business days.
+If a fund's ranges are exceeded, we will rebalance its actual investment mix to bring it back within the ranges.
+This process usually occurs within five business days.

 Currency hedging